 Before 2017, InnovAge PACE participants with lymphedema were referred to outside providers for treatment.
 After seeing initial success, it was decided to further specialize lymphatic care at InnovAge.
 “We decided we can’t do a one-time consultation with lymphedema patients,” says Sarah Johnson, occupational therapist.
 “People with lymphedema have to deal with it their entire life.
-The treatments have to be ongoing or they won’t work.”
+The treatments have to be ongoing to maximize their effectiveness.”

 The team is dedicated to breaking the cycle of swelling and infection risk by using massage, exercises, compression garment fitting, compression bandages, and skin care education.

 InnovAge’s lymphedema program officially launched in June 2019 and has grown to serve about 100 seniors in Colorado

 .
 It’s now being evaluated for expansion across the company.
 The occupational therapists involved in the program have earned or are earning their certification with the Lymphology Association of North America (LANA),